unipi-smartapp-2021/test-run/README.md

 ```
 git submodule update --init --recursive
 ```
+It is recommended to also run the above command when checking out different remote branches.

 ## Running
 Make sure you have *docker* installed.
 Then to build and run the docker container, run: